McEazy2700/nvim-supreme/README.md

 <!--toc:end-->

 My Super smooth neovim config.
-Comes with that sliper goodness, comes with that coconut oil to get me going **Blazinly Fast** as quickly as possible.
+Comes with that sliper goodness and that coconut oil to get me going **Blazinly Fast** as quickly as possible.

 ## Getting Started